metal-stack/mini-lab/README.md

         --networks <network-ID>

 # create a firewall that is also connected to the virtual internet-mini-lab network
-docker-compose run metalctl machine create \
+docker-compose run --rm metalctl machine create \
         --description fw \
         --name fw \
         --hostname fw \